madrilene/eleventy-excellent/readme.md

 # Eleventy Excellent

 Opiniated but easy to use Eleventy starter, based on the workflow suggested by Andy Bell's [buildexcellentwebsit.es](https://buildexcellentwebsit.es/).
+I have been told that it is very easy to use, and no compliment could make me happier.
 If you end up using this starter, feel free to send me a link, I'd love to see it!
 Also let me know if you miss any features.
 Currently in planning: dark mode, inlining CSS and JS.